katinas15/katinas15.github.io/README.md

 ### PHP

 Currently I'm working on a content management system build in PHP as part of my online course.
-There is nothing to show yet, but I want to show that I have worked with PHP before.
+There is nothing to see yet, I only want to show that I have worked with PHP before.
 </br>

 [PHP-cms](https://github.com/katinas15/php-CMS)
 </br>
 (Also Arduino project below is also made with the help of PHP)